 In this report, the authors apply a game theoretic lens to the current confrontation between the United States and North Korea to provide insights and recommendations.

-Troy Smith is an associate economist at the RAND Corporation and professor at the Pardee RAND Graduate School.
+Troy Smith is an economist at the RAND Corporation and professor of policy analysis at the Pardee RAND Graduate School.
 His research is in applied microeconomics focusing on education, entrepreneurship, development, and labor.

-Smith researches productivity in environments where it is difficult to measure and how the productivity of organizations interacts with the markets in which they operate.
-Previous research has focused on business in developing countries by examining the effects of private equity investment on Indian firms and education in the United States by examining the supply of private schooling and the effect of public school policies on the private school market.
+Smith researches productivity in environments where it is difficult to measure, and how the productivity of organizations interacts with the markets in which they operate.
+Previous research has focused on business in developing countries by examining the effects of private equity investment on Indian firms, and on education in the United States by examining the supply of private schooling and the effect of public-school policies on the private school market.

-Before beginning his Ph.D., Smith worked as an economic consultant at Charles River Associates in Boston, as a research associate at Harvard Business School for the required first year MBA strategy course, and as a researcher at the Small Enterprise Finance Center in the Institute for Financial Management and Research in Chennai, India.
-Smith graduated with degrees in economics and international studies and minors in math and African studies from Brigham Young University.
-He has a Ph.D. in economics from Stanford University.
+Before beginning his Ph.D., Smith worked as an economic consultant at Charles River Associates in Boston, as a research associate at Harvard Business School for the required first year M.B.A. strategy course, and as a researcher at the Small Enterprise Finance Center in the Institute for Financial Management and Research in Chennai, India.
+Smith holds a Ph.D. and M.S. in economics from Stanford University, and a B.S. in economics and international studies with minors in math and African studies from Brigham Young University.

 Troy D. Smith and Acou Sam Ogojoi "Poverty, AIDS, and Street Children in Uganda," in Donald E. Morisky, W. James Jacob, Yusuf K. Nsubuga, and Steven J. Hite (ed), Overcoming AIDS: Lessons Learned from Uganda, Information Age Publishing, 2006